martinheidegger/hyper-dns/docs/protocol.md

 const { dat } = require('hyper-dns').protocols
 ```

-The dat protocol is implemented following to match the implementation found in https://github.com/datprotocol/dat-dns, supporting
+The dat protocol is implemented to match the implementation found in https://github.com/datprotocol/dat-dns.

 ### cabal